CometVisu/CometVisu/doc/manual/en/install/generic.rst

 ioBroker
 ~~~~~~~~

-No dedicated adapter has to be installed in ioBroker.
-The websocket port of
+The installation of the "Web socket" adapter is required.
+This adapter will
-the Admin adapter will be used for data exchange.
+be used for data exchange.

 Backend configuration
 ~~~~~~~~~~~~~~~~~~~~~